Kémi Séba: Educational background

+In April 2025, Kemi Seba was awarded an honorary doctorate in political science by the Congolese University Bel Campus, for his ideological impact on Pan-Africanism in the 21st century, in Africa and the Caribbean.

 In December 2004, Capo Chichi founded the Parisian political group Tribu Ka, which promotes black identity and has been accused of racism against Jews.
 The group said it followed the ideology of the American NOI leader, Louis Farrakhan.
 They have also been described as proponents of a mix of antisemitic Kemetism and Guénonian Islam.
 The group's name is an abbreviation for 'The Atenian Tribe of Kemet'.

 In a May 2006 demonstration, twenty or more Tribu Ka members marched along the Rue des Rosiers (in the Marais, a Jewish neighborhood) shouting antisemitic slogans and threatening pedestrians.
 Interior Minister Nicolas Sarkozy sent a letter to Justice Minister Pascal Clément saying Tribu Ka could be indicted for racist incitement.
 SOS Racisme and the Union des étudiants juifs de France also called for Tribu Ka to be banned.
 Clément opened an investigation.
 The Ministry of Interior dissolved Tribu Ka on 26 July 2006, but it reformed in Sarcelles under the name Génération Kémi Séba.
 During the trial of Youssouf Fofana, the leader of the ethnic gang Les Barbares that murdered Ilan Halimi, Capo Chichi had sent an intimidating e-mail message to various Jewish associations.